av1155/AlienInvaders/README.md

 # AlienInvaders

 AlienInvaders is a fast-paced arcade-style game developed in Java, inspired by the classic Space Invaders space shooting game.
-The game features a variety of alien enemies, a player-controlled spaceship, and challenging gameplay mechanics, including UFOs, multiple alien types, and dynamic scoring.
+The game features a variety of alien enemies, a player-controlled spaceship, and challenging gameplay mechanics, including UFOs, multiple alien types, dynamic scoring, and enhanced interactive barriers for strategic gameplay.

 ## Getting Started